karomancer/portfolio-nextjs/site/src/content/portfolio/naginata-calligraphy.md

 **The movement is too fast and too varied.** The Kinect V2 runs at 30fps.
 A naginata strike covers an enormous arc in a fraction of a second!
 Between two frames the blade has moved a long way and rotated into an orientation the tracker has never seen.
 Contour finding kept losing the object and re-acquiring it as a brand new one.
 That's why so many attempts ended up tracking IDs in a map and assigning colors, just so I could see what was being confused with what.

-**I couldn't mount the Kinect overhead.** The stroke I want to capture is a shape in three dimensions, and from the floor you're watching it nearly edge-on.
-But the dojo is not mine to drill holes into!
+**I couldn't mount the Kinect overhead in the dojo.** The stroke I want to capture is a shape in three dimensions, and from the floor you're watching it nearly edge-on.
+But the school's ceiling pipes are one thing, and the dojo is not mine to drill holes into!
 Least technical constraint, most fatal.

 **And naginata is not a solo activity.** Sparring puts two people, two long weapons, and a lot of overlap in frame.